-One of my favourite things in Valkenberg Park is the fountain and, when the sun catches the water vapour just right, it acts like a prism and creates rainbow-like colours.
+One of my favourite things in Valkenberg Park is the fountain (pictured at the top of the page).
+When the sun catches the water vapour just right, it acts like a prism and creates rainbow-like colours.
 I’d tried to capture the effect in a picture, but didn’t succeed.

 Valkenberg Park could be a good place to go on a Tuesday evening because it’s a Palm Parkies venue and bands will be rocking and rolling every Tuesday until August 23.

 The Grote Markt is also very scenic.
 I am more used to sitting inside a café or bar but, if was going the sit outside and have a beer, the Grote Markt is the place I would have chosen to do it and I’d have had plenty of company.
 The impressive building in the background is the most important monument in Breda.
 It’s a church called the Grote of Onze Lieve Vrouwekerk and it manages to look good from every angle.

 If you ever visit Breda it’s also worth taking a look at Breda Castle.
 I don’t think it looks as impressive as the Grote of Onze Lieve Vrouwekerk, but Breda Castle played an important role in the history of the city.
 It has also earned a place on the list of top 100 Dutch UNESCO monuments.

 While I was wandering from street to street and exploring, I glanced to my right and saw a pretty garden.